pnp/List-Formatting/view-samples/internal-cv/README.md

 <img src="./assets/Format-Gallery-View.png" width="70%">

 **5) ADVANCED PERMISSION SETTINGS:** an internal CV should only be edited by the user who created it.
 Therefore, to avoid unexpected and unwanted changes by other users, proper permission settings are highly recommended.
-Go to the list settings --> advanced settings and select "Create items and edit items that were created by the user".
+Go to the list settings --> advanced settings --> and select "_Create items and edit items that were created by the user_".

 ![advanced permission settings](./assets/Permission.png)

-**6) VIEW FILTERING FOR A BETTER USER EXPERIENCE:** even if a user could open this list with all the existing items (internal CVs created by others), setting up an already filtered view could be a better option.
+**6) VIEW FILTERING FOR A BETTER USER EXPERIENCE:** even if a user can open this list with all the existing items (internal CVs created by others), setting up an already filtered view could be a better option.
 This behaviour is recommended to allow a user to open his/her internal CV later, without performing a search.
 To make this work, go to the list settings, scroll down and click on the gallery view you just created.
-Then, scroll down again to the Filter section, apply and save the following setup:
+Then, scroll down again to the **Filter** section, apply and save the following setup:

 ![view filtering](./assets/Created-by.png)